 Project Management is the art of delivering a scope at a certain level of quality with a defined budget and during a determined schedule.
 Successful project delivery can be achieved only with good project management practices.
-In case of wrong project management practice implications, there will be severe consequences of poor project management.
+There are many consequences of poor project management due to the bad implementation of project management practices.

 There are five fundamental consequences of poor project management: